fbpx

 A lofty Theater design

 As you can probably guess, you never know where you will be asked to build a home theater.
-Having a completely blank slate is almost unheard of, and this project began its life as a bonus room over a new home’s garage space.
+Having a completely blank slate is almost unheard of, and this particular project began its life as a bonus room over a new home’s garage space.

 Like most structures not built from the ground up as dedicated screening rooms, this build had its fair share of design challenges.
-Chief among them was the litany of angled walls, the vaulted ceiling, and the need for a doorway to access an attic library space in the middle of the room.
+Chief among them was the litany of angled walls, the vaulted ceiling, and the need for a doorway to access a hidden attic library space in the middle of the room.

 Theater Design Process

-Case Study: A Truly Custom Home Theater 20
+Case Study: A Truly Custom Home Theater 25

 We decided to break up the long walls in the room with columns to serve the dual function of providing visual interest and concealing the extra depth needed for bass trapping to tighten up the acoustics.